Always be nurturing: Using data to keep association members engaged

 Conversational engagement

 Beyond segmenting and scoring, new tools are providing ways to talk with your members, at scale.
-Texting and chat bots make it easier to initiate conversation and identify those members who have a specific need — but aren’t necessarily motivated enough to pick up the phone or send an email.
+Texting and chatbots make it easier to initiate conversation and identify those members who have a specific need — but aren’t necessarily motivated enough to pick up the phone or send an email.
 The exchange may initiate in an automation tool, but once someone puts their hand up and says, “Yes, I want to talk,” they’re transferred to a real human being.

-Hotel chains, for example, have been adopting text messaging as a way to touch base with patrons shortly after check in.
+Hotel chains, for example, have been adopting text messaging as a way to touch base with patrons shortly after check-in.
 “Is everything in order in your room?
 Please let us know if you need anything.”
 Likewise, some airlines have adopted sophisticated systems that text people throughout their journey: “You’re arriving at Gate B6.
 Your connecting flight leaves from E7, approximately an 18-minute walk away.”

 Imagine how you could use text to nurture your members by reaching out during events or at pivotal points in the membership calendar.
 Let members know they can text you directly with membership and customer service issues, too.
+This approach creates additional member touchpoints and enhances the overall engagement journey, contributing to effective stewardship programs.

 As technology continues to evolve, so too do member expectations.
 Wipfli can help your association integrate your digital platforms and capture valuable member insight.
 With the right tools and information, you can enhance the member experience, realize higher retention rates and grow revenue.